keras-team/keras/CONTRIBUTING.md

 and validate the proposed changes.

-If the changes are minor (simple bug fix or documentation fix), then feel free to open a PR without discussion.
+If the changes are minor (simple bug fix or documentation fix), then feel free to open a Pull Request (PR) without discussion.

 ### Step 2.
 Make code changes